VBAndCs/Ring-Enum-Generator/README.md

 ? x
 ```

-You can also use string values (but don't use double qutes `"` in the string.
+You can also use string values (but don't use double quotes `"` inside the string literal.
 Use single quotes instead `'`) like this:
 ```ring
 x = GenerateEnum("Alignment", [
    :Left = "Left align",